kakewqe/Pipex-/README.md

 ## 🇬🇧 English

+Project completed on September 23, 2023, at 11:56 PM

 The goal of this project is to reproduce the behavior of shell pipes using process creation and file descriptor management.

 ### Description